-How to Trade Ethereum In 2021
+How to Trade Ethereum in 2022 - Complete Guide

 In the post-pandemic world, cryptocurrencies and blockchains are becoming increasingly important, including Ethereum.
 This has driven up the prices of many coins, including ETH tokens.
 Due to the current increase in prices, many day traders, along with people looking for a secondary income, are now considering cryptocurrency trading so that they can buy low and sell high.

 We have created this exhaustive and detailed guide that will take you through the journey of Ethereum trading.
 You will be able to learn how to predict ETH price fluctuations and make better trading decisions through fundamental and technical analysis.

 What Is Ethereum Trading and How Is It Different From a Standard Purchase?

 The first thing you need to learn about Ethereum investment is that there are two different strategies.
 The first one involves owning and holding Ethereum in a crypto wallet so you can sell it after months or even years to realise big profits.

 The second strategy is day trading, where you bet on the price of ETH through derivatives like contracts for difference (CFDs).
 Brokers offer these, and if you trade with them, you don't actually own the coins but instead a contract that speculates on the price.